arcan1s/ahriman/docs/configuration.rst

 Remote push trigger
 ^^^^^^^^^^^^^^^^^^^

+* ``commit_author`` - git commit author, string, optional.
+In case if not set, the git will generate author for you.
+Note, however, that in this case it will disclosure your hostname.
 * ``push_url`` - url of the remote repository to which PKGBUILDs should be pushed after build process, string, required.
 * ``push_branch`` - branch of the remote repository to which PKGBUILDs should be pushed after build process, string, optional, default is ``master``.